niranjan-borawake/ute/README.md

 ###Underscore.js Template Editor

-Firstly, if you already know Underscore.js, JavaScript Templating and Underscore's Templating you can skip everything below and directly using the editor [here](http://niranjan-borawake.github.io/ute).
+Firstly, if you already know Underscore.js, JavaScript Templating and Underscore's Templating you can skip everything below and directly start using the editor [here](http://niranjan-borawake.github.io/ute).

 Let's start by discussing, what actually is Underscore.js?